The nation's capital finds itself at the center of a Trump maelstrom as National Guard troops arrive

 Where the power actually lies

-Bowser contends that all of the power resides with Trump, and her administration can do little other than comply and make the best of it.
+Bowser contends that all the power resides with Trump and that her administration can do little other than comply and make the best of it.
 The native Washingtonian spent much of Monday's press conference tying Trump's takeover to the larger issue of statehood for the District of Columbia.
-As long as Washington, D.C., remains a federal enclave with limited autonomy under the 1973 Home Rule Act, she said it will remain vulnerable to such takeovers.
+As long as Washington remains a federal enclave with limited autonomy under the 1973 Home Rule Act, she said, it will remain vulnerable to such takeovers.

 “We know that access to our democracy is tenuous," Bowser said.
 "That is why you have heard me, and many many Washingtonians before me, advocate for full statehood for the District of Columbia.”